Charlie Dobson

-Charlie Dobson (born 20 October 1999) is a British sprinter, specialising in the 400 metres and the 4 x 400 metres relay.
+Charlie Dobson (born 20 October 1999) is a British sprinter, specialising in the 400 metres and the 4 × 400 metres relay.
 An Olympic bronze medalist and European champion in the relay, Dobson made his senior individual breakthrough in 2024; he won a silver medal in the 400 metres at the 2024 European Athletics Championships, and won the 400 metres event at the 2024 British Athletics Championships.
 He was the surprise winner in the 400 metres final of the 2024 Diamond League in Brussels.

 Personal life

 Dobson is from Colchester, Essex, England.
 He studied at St Benedict's Catholic College and Colchester Sixth Form College.
 As of 2022, he was a student of aeronautical engineering at Loughborough University.